 About Elizabeth Verdick

 I write a mix of nonfiction and fiction for children.
-I’m a graduate of Hamline University’s MFA program in Writing for Children and Young Adults, and I’ve taught writing classes and done manuscript critiques to help other writers with their craft.
+I’m a graduate of Carleton College (BA) and Hamline University’s MFA program in Writing for Children and Young Adults, and I’ve taught writing classes and done manuscript critiques to help other writers with their craft.

 I live in Minnesota, a state with a vibrant kid-lit community.
 One of my publishers is based here: Free Spirit Publishing.
 Before I was a writer, I was an editor of children’s books.